NeoGeographyToolkit/StereoPipeline/docs/tools/image_align.rst

 column coordinates as in the first image.
 It can return a transform in pixel space and one in planet's coordinate system.

-Several alignment transforms are supported.
-The alignment transform is determined with subpixel precision and is applied using bilinear interpolation.
+Several alignment transforms are supported, including ``rigid``, ``translation``, ``similarity``,  etc. The alignment transform is determined with subpixel precision and is applied using bilinear interpolation.

 Features are matched among the images using either interest points or a disparity produced with ASP's correlation algorithms.